How To Make Your Own Kimchi

 Tuck in the moment the kimchi is made, and the red pepper and ginger are the strongest flavours.

-After a day or two there is a slight fizz but the red pepper powder and kick remains and after a week it is more sour, but the flavours can seem more balanced.
+After a day or two, there is a slight fizz but the red pepper powder and kick remain, and after a week, the fermented vegetables become more sour, but the flavors can seem more balanced.

 This is due to the fermentation process, which gradually changes the color and taste over time.